GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/total-byte-weight/index.md

 description: |
   Learn about the total-byte-weight audit.
 date: 2019-05-02
+updated: 2019-10-04
 web_lighthouse:
   - total-byte-weight
 ---

 Large network payloads cost users real money and are highly correlated with long load times.
-Lighthouse reports the total byte size in killobytes of all network resources in the Diagnostics section:
+Lighthouse reports the total byte size in kilobytes of all network resources in the Diagnostics section:

 <figure class="w-figure">